Thomas Helm Surreal-Absurd Sampler

 THE STATIONMASTER

 Curling around supernovae, black holes, and neutron stars, the queue outside the lost-and-found office of the interdimensional train station runs for several galaxies.
-Tired of the constant lamenting, the stationmaster has put up billboards all over the station.
+Tired of the constant lamenting, the stationmaster has posted signs throughout the station.
 Warning, the signs read, please take care of your realities while travelling, for there is no guarantee of restoration in the event of loss.
-But the travellers don’t seem to understand, or if they do, they ignore the warning, for the queue shows no sign of shortening.
+But the travellers don’t understand—or if they do, they don’t care, for the line never shortens.
 I myself have been waiting for seven thousand years.
-In that time, I’ve seen many bizarre things, such as a horde of Vikings miss the last night train to Valhalla for the sake of some lost glory.
-I’ve heard a race of sentient frogs croak on and on about the perfect wisdom of their mother, the details of which were lost in the spawn.
-I spoke with Dante Gabriel Rossetti: he cursed his double heart, said he was queuing to get his true love back.
+In that time, I’ve seen many strange things: a horde of Vikings miss the last night train to Valhalla; a race of sentient frogs croak on and on about the perfect wisdom of their mother—the details of which were lost in the spawn.
+I once spoke to Dante Gabriel Rossetti: he cursed his double heart, said he was queuing to get his true love back.
 Every century or so, I catch a glimpse of the stationmaster: a tight-jawed man with a drooping moustache and beautiful, hooded eyes.
-Sometimes he takes the form of a luminous goldfish soaring above our heads with the indifference of a solitary moon.
-I’ve been queuing so long that I’ve forgotten what I want.
+Sometimes he takes the form of a luminous goldfish, soaring above our heads with the indifference of a solitary moon.
+I’ve been queuing so long I’ve forgotten what I want.
 Perhaps, like many others, I’ve nowhere left to go.
-Reality for me is what takes place inside the cracks.
+Reality, for me, is what takes place inside the cracks.

 THE DIGGER

 Five men are digging a hole but only two of them are human.
 Assembled quickly and cheaply in a nearby factory, the other three are made from grease and sugar cubes.
-They grin and talk just like other men, but are sweeter and tend to be less concerned about themselves.
+They grin and talk just like other men, but are sweeter and less concerned with themselves.
 The trucks that deliver them take the older ones away, free of charge.
-And with so many holes to dig, they are always in plentiful demand.
+And with so many holes to dig, they’re always in demand.

 THE COLONIST